voronianski-on-games/js13kGames-boilerplate/README.md

 - basic utility for handling keyboard interactions
 - [webpack](https://webpack.js.org) configuration for development and easy packaging of the game into `.zip` file

 Everything else is up to you and your needs.
 If you will participate in _js13kGames_ competition then it's better to draw your game entities directly with [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to save some bytes and fit the [rules](http://js13kgames.com/#rules).
-If it's not a case this project perfectly fits as a starter kit for a regular HTML5 game and you're welcome to use some complex rendering solutions like [PIXI.js](https://github.com/pixijs/pixi.js).
+If it's not a case this project perfectly fits as a starter kit for a regular HTML5 game and you're welcome to use some complex rendering solutions like [PIXI.js](https://github.com/pixijs/pixi.js), etc.

 ## Development